-5 Style resolution

-When a program tries to resolve which style applies to a certain object it should follow the rule that more specific style definitions take precedence over less specific ones and that if there are several styles with the same specificity, the first one encountered in the file is to be taken.
-In essence this means that a program first has to search the local render information for a style that references the id of the object, if none is found it searches for a style that mentions the role of the object if it has one (see next section).
-If it does not find one, it searches for a style for the type of the object.
 If a render information references another render information object via its referenceRenderInformation attribute, the program has to go through that one as well to see if a more specific render information is present there.
 If the chain of referenced RenderInformation objects has been searched and no style has been found that fits, it is up to the program how the object is rendered.
-If a program explicitly wants to define render information that states that some objects are not to be rendered at all, it has to define a style that does nothing, i.e. has no render information but applies to the objects that are not to be rendered.

 If several type based styles are found that would fit, a style that applies to only one type takes precedence over a style that applies to several types.

+If a program explicitly wants to define render information that states that some objects are not to be rendered at all, it has to define a style that does nothing, i.e. has no render information but applies to the objects that should not be rendered.

-6 Role resolution
+7 Role resolution

 This render extension explicitly provides means to write render information that renders layout objects based on certain roles those render objects or their corresponding model objects have.
 So far SBML models or layouts do not contain such role information or only for a limited number of objects if one would consider the role attribute of SpeciesReferenceGlyph objects to fall into this category.
 Although there is currently no means to specify these roles, there are already initiatives underway that try to complement SBML files with more biological information based on ontologies.
 One of these initiatives, the sboTerms, is about to be included into SBML Level 2 Version 2.
-This ontology or a similar one could provide this role information in the future.
-For the time being, we define an additional attribute called object-Role for all layout objects derived from GraphicalObject including GraphicalObject itself.
-The attribute specifies a user defined role string. render information including the same roleString in its roleList applies to the object.
-This is only true if no more specific render information takes precedence (see Style resolution).
+This ontology or a similar one could provide this role information for layout objects in the future.

+For the time being, we define an additional attribute called objectRole for all layout objects derived from GraphicalObject including GraphicalObject itself.
+The attribute specifies a user defined role string, render information including the same roleString in its roleList applies to the object.
+This is only true if no more specific render information takes precedence (see "Style resolution").

 A specific style can reference one or more roles to which it applies.
-Roles of objects could be taken from the sboTerm of the corresponding object and we expect model objects as well as layout objects to use sboTerms to specify roles for individual objects.
-When a program tries to determine which style applies to a specific object it might have to determine the role of the object first.
+When a program tries to determine which style applies to a specific object it might have to determine the role of the object layout first.
 If the layout object itself has a role, this will be taken, otherwise if the layout object is associated with an object in the model, the program should get the role from the associated object.
 If none of them has a role, no role based style can be applied to the object.